Sound speed resonance of the stochastic gravitational wave background

+We propose a novel mechanism to test time variation of the propagation speed of gravitational waves (GWs) in light of GWs astronomy.
+As the stochastic GWs experience the whole history of cosmic expansion, they encode potential observational evidence of such variation.
+We report that, one feature of a varying GWs speed is that the energy spectrum of GWs will present resonantly-enhanced peaks if the GWs speed oscillates in time at high-energy scales.
+Such oscillatory behaviour arises in a wide class of modified gravity theories.
+The amplitude of these peaks can be at reach by current and forthcoming GWs instruments, hence making the underlying theories falsifiable.
+This mechanism reveals that probing the variation of GWs speed can be a promising way to search for new physics beyond general relativity.

-~\\ \textbf{Introduction.} The current understanding of the nature is based on the theory of general relativity (GR) and the standard model (SM) of particle physics.
-While these theories remain extremely successful, it is crucial to question how one may probe new physics beyond them.
-One approach is to search for observable effects of possible deviations from some constants on which the theories depend.
-In particular, the propagation speed of gravitational waves (GWs) $c_g$ is a fundamental constant in the context of GR, which characterizes how rapidly a change in the distribution of energy and momentum of matter or gravitational field itself results in subsequent alteration of the gravitational field over a distance in spacetime.
-In GR GWs propagate at the same speed as light $c$, which was confirmed with high precision $-3 \cdot 10^{-15} \leq c_{g} / c-1 \leq 7 \cdot 10^{-16}$ at low redshift regime by the multi-messenger observation GW170817 \cite{Monitor:2017mdv}.
-However, the observational limits are considerably weak at large scales, and hence, in principle $c_g$ could deviate from $c$ that indicates a possibility of new physics beyond GR \cite{Ezquiaga:2018btd}.
-Recently, the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) PTA experiment has reported the results of search for the stochastic background of GWs based on its 12.5-year data set \cite{Arzoumanian:2020vkk}, which indicates it is possible to probe new physics beyond GR with GW experiments in near future.
+{\it Introduction.} -- The current understanding of nature is based on the theory of general relativity (GR) and the standard model (SM) of particle physics.
+While these theories remain extremely successful, it is crucial to question how one can probe new physics beyond them.
+One approach is to search for observable effects of possible deviations from the constants on which the theory depends.
+In particular, the sound speed of gravitational waves $c_g$ is a fundamental constant in the context of GR.
+It characterizes how rapidly a change in the distribution of energy and momentum of matter or of the gravitational field itself results in subsequent alteration of the gravitational field over a distance in spacetime.
+In GR, GWs propagate at the same speed as light $c$.
+This was confirmed with high precision $-3 \cdot 10^{-15} \leq c_{g} / c-1 \leq 7 \cdot 10^{-16}$ at low redshift by the multi-messenger observation GW170817/GRB170817A \cite{Monitor:2017mdv}.
+However, the observational limits are considerably weaker at large scales.
+Hence, in principle $c_g$ could deviate from $c$ at large scales which would constitute an indication of new physics beyond GR \cite{Ezquiaga:2018btd}.
+Recently, the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) experiment has reported results of the search for stochastic background of GWs based on its 12.5-year data set \cite{Arzoumanian:2020vkk}, which might indicate that new physics beyond GR can be probed with GW experiments in the near future.